andrewmiller31/ip-range-scanner/README.md

 # ip-range-scanner
-A python script that pings a range of IP addresses and prints many receive a response.
+A python script that pings a range of IP addresses and prints how many received a response.